 - Domestic Abuse Programme is for those at risk of committing domestic abuse to a known or former partner but is below the threshold for Building Better Relationships

-- Motivation to Work increases motivation and employability through training opportunities and advice on disclosure, interview practice and job search
+- Preparation to Work increases motivation and employability through training opportunities and advice on disclosure, interview practice and job search

 - Women’s Group sessions are founded on the principle that women have different pathways into offending and require a different approach to support desistance

 - Changing Alcohol and Drug Use is a structured, creative, cognitive behavioural therapy group aimed at supporting service users to address their substance misuse problems